dwight9339/timebox/README.md

 - Preset Contexts: Switch between different sets of presets
 - Configurable alert timing: Provide more options for time alerts
 - Configure sounds to play for time alerts or timer expiration
+- Break up entries in the DoD items field visually with automated "-" characters at the beginning of each line

 ## To run:
 1. Clone the repository: